-WVU biologists awarded $1.4 million Air Force grant to examine moths’ olfactory systems
+WVU Biologists Awarded $1.4 Million Air Force Grant to Examine Moths’ Olfactory Systems

 KEYWORDS

-Newswise — As humans walk and talk, we sense our own movements or sounds.
+Newswise — MORGANTOWN, W.Va.— As humans walk and talk, we sense our own movements or sounds.
 Yet, we can distinguish our actions from everything else in our environment that affects our senses.

 When our nervous systems send motor commands to our muscles, they also send a copy of that motor command, called a corollary discharge, to networks in our brains that process sensory information.
 This approach allows networks to differentiate self-generated sounds produced by moving from sound generated by other sources.